KCTS-TV: History

 KCTS is seen throughout southwestern British Columbia on local cable systems, as well as across Canada on the Bell Satellite TV and Shaw Direct satellite providers, as well as on many other Canadian cable TV systems.
-According to KCTS, around 2 million viewers from Canada tune in each week.
-KCTS receives substantial financial support from its far-flung Canadian audience as well as from viewers in Washington State.
+By 1996, a third of KCTS's audience resided in British Columbia; after it was removed from its channel number (9) on basic cable systems in the province, donations declined by $1.2 million.
+KCTS continues to receive financial support from its Canadian audience, which was processed through the Pacific Coast Public Television Association from 1987 until its dissolution in 2017 amid a crackdown on similar charities from the Canada Revenue Agency.

-In January 2016, as part of a broader strategy to redefine itself as a content provider for various other platforms other than television, the name of the licensee, KCTS Television became Cascade Public Media; its properties included KCTS-TV, Crosscut, a non-profit daily news site, and Spark Public.
+KCTS switched to a digital transmission signal from its Capitol Hill tower in March 1999, becoming the third television station in the Seattle area to make the transition.
+The station had been an early adopter of high-definition television programming and used its new digital signal to simulcast several programs.
+In January 2016, as part of a broader strategy to redefine itself as a content provider for various platforms other than television, the name of the licensee, KCTS Television became Cascade Public Media; its properties included KCTS-TV, Crosscut, a non-profit daily news site, and Spark Public.
 Cascade Public Media currently consists of KCTS, Crosscut and Piranha Partners.

 In July 2022, Cascade Public Media purchased Childhaven's longtime facility in First Hill for $23 million and announced that it would move its operations there by the end of 2023; the organization stated on its website that the city of Seattle declined to renew the 40-year ground lease for the Seattle Center facility.
 It retained architectural firm JPC Architects, general contractor Abbott Construction, and project manager OAC Services as part of a capital campaign to purchase and renovate the property.

+In October 2023, KCTS announced that it and Crosscut would merge under the new unified brand of Cascade PBS.
+It also announced plans for a new streaming app, expanding on a service that launched in 2020, that would be used by other PBS member stations.
+KCTS and Crosscut moved into the First Hill facility in January 2024, with both subsequently adopting the Cascade PBS name on March 1.

+After the Rescissions Act of 2025 was passed, Cascade PBS lost $3.5 million in annual federal funding and laid off 17 staffers as a result.